ARMmbed/mbed-os-5-docs/docs/bare_metal/c_small_libs.md

 ### Non-returning main() required

-Exiting from `main()` is not supported by [Arm microlib](#arm-microlib) and causes a bare metal application to crash.
+Arm microlib doesn't support exiting from `main()`; attempting to exit from `main()` causes a bare metal application to crash.
 Here we show two ways to prevent this.

 #### Sleep in a loop

-One recommended technique is sleep in a loop at the end of `main()`:
+One recommended technique is to sleep in a loop at the end of `main()`:
 ```
 while (true) {
     sleep();
 }
 ```

-This is energy-efficient compared to an empty `while (true) {}` loop which keeps the processor running.
+This is energy-efficient compared to an empty `while (true) {}` loop, which keeps the processor running.
 A loop is still needed, because `sleep()` returns after the system is woken up by an interrupt.

 #### Dispatching an EventQueue